 Which of the therapists are certified in trigger point dry needling?

-In addition to Tracey Adler, DPT, OCS, CMTPT, Lydia Morris, PT, CMTPT, Kristen Wright, PT, MPT, CMTPT, and Charles Brooks Steadman, PT, DPT, MTC, CMTPT, are certified in trigger point dry needling.
+In addition to Tracey Adler, DPT, OCS, CMTPT, Lydia Morris, PT, CMTPT, Kristen Wright, PT, MPT, CMTPT, Charles Brooks Steadman, PT, DPT, MTC, CMTPT, and Rebecca Ayers, PT, DPT, CMTPT, are certified in trigger point dry needling.
 Dr. Adler teaches trigger point dry needling around the country for Myopain Seminars.
 In order to receive international certification in trigger point dry needling,an individual must attend rigorous hours of continuing education.This involves a comprehensive review of musculoskeletal anatomy and neuroanatomy.
 The individual is educated on the origin of myofascial trigger points and how to accurately locate them in a muscle.
 Certification also requires an understanding of all current research regarding myofascial trigger points and the body’s response to pain.
 Individuals must pass a written and practical competency examination.